Want to get your boots on and head into the outdoors but don’t know where to start? This guide to hiking for beginners has all the info you’ll need!

 If you’re like us half the fun of hiking is taking some tasty vegan grub to eat in a stunning location.
 Fun aside it’s super important to take the right amount of food and water with you because a hungry hiker is not a happy hiker!

-With hiking food you want to look for the items which are lightweight, easily stored and have a good amount of calories and carbohydrates.
+for hiking food you want to look for items which are lightweight, easily stored and have a good amount of calories and carbohydrates.
 We put together a guide to the best vegan hiking foods here which you can use for ideas.

-Taking the right of water again is seriously important and it’s an aspect you need to consider when planning your route: will there be water available along the way?
+Taking the right of water is crucial and it’s an aspect you need to consider when planning your route: will there be water available along the way?
 Taking too much water will weigh you down whilst not enough can be extremely dangerous.